jamonation/chiliproject-to-redmine_vagrant-vm/README.rst

   1. ``cd ~/migrate/redmine``
   2. ``rake generate_secret_token``
   3. ``ruby script/rails server webrick -e production``
-  4. Browse to http://10.0.2.15:3000 to visit your migrated Redmine instance
+  4. Browse to http://127.0.0.1:3000 to visit your migrated Redmine instance

 Notes
 -----

 This tool doesn't handle anything with your uploaded files and isn't intended to be a production ready instance of Redmine.
 It could be with some work, but the intent is merely to do the migration so **do not** rely on this image for anything else.

-The default IP for a Vagrant/Virtualbox guest is 10.0.2.15.
-If you want to SSH using the IP or rsync etc., that is the IP to use.
-You can always check the guest IP by running ``vagrant ssh -c 'ip a`` from outside the guest.
+If you want to SSH using the IP or rsync etc., install your ssh key or set a password for the user in the VM.
+Then do ``ssh 127.0.0.1 -p 2222`` to connect using the local port forward that is setup by the Vagrant VM.